How to Write Thoughts in First Person: Techniques & Examples

 Employ first person narrative to deepen personal connections between characters and readers.
 Choose this style when you aim to explore complex internal conflicts or want to present a subjective account of events influenced by personal biases or unique insights.
 Stories that benefit from intense emotional narratives or those that revolve around personal growth often thrive under first-person narration.

 Consider genres like memoirs, personal essays, psychological thrillers, or young adult fiction where intimate access into a character's mind significantly impacts reader experience.
-Additionally, if your plot focuses on a singular journey—whether it be physical or emotional—first person can make these experiences more visceral by limiting the perspective solely to one character's viewpoint.
+Additionally, if your plot focuses on an unreliable narrator, someone whose version of events the reader may question, first person is essential for creating that ambiguity.

 Materials Needed for First Person Writing

-Engaging in first person writing involves more than just a pen and paper or a computer.
-It requires specific materials and tools that help you capture the essence of your character's voice effectively.
-Here are the essential items:
+Engaging in first person writing involves more than just a pen and paper.
+It requires specific materials and tools that help you capture the essence of your character's voice effectively:

-- Notebooks or Journals: Choose a notebook dedicated solely to developing your protagonist.
-This will be crucial for jotting down spontaneous thoughts, dialogues, and characteristics that can make your narrative voice authentic.
+1. Notebooks or Journals: Choose a notebook dedicated solely to developing your protagonist.
+Jot down spontaneous thoughts, dialogues, and characteristics that can make your narrative voice authentic.

-- Voice Recording Device: Sometimes, speaking as your character aloud helps to capture nuances that writing might miss.
-Use a digital recorder or smartphone app to record monologues and listen back to ensure they sound genuine.
+2. Voice Recording Device: Speaking as your character aloud helps capture nuances that writing might miss.
+Record monologues and listen back to ensure they sound genuine.

-- Character Development Templates: These templates guide you through detailed aspects of your character’s life and personality traits—everything from their fears to their favorite foods, which influences how they perceive the world and react under stress.
+3. Character Development Templates: These guide you through detailed aspects of your character's life and personality, everything from their fears to their speech patterns, which influence how they perceive the world.

-- Word processors like Microsoft Word or Google Docs typically suffice; however, specialized software such as Scrivener can help organize thoughts and plot lines efficiently.
+5. Software Tools: Word processors typically suffice; however, specialized software such as Scrivener can help organize thoughts and plot lines efficiently.

-- Access to Emotional Thesaurus: Having this resource at hand aids in describing your character's emotions with precision, enhancing the reader's connection with them.
+6. Access to an Emotional Thesaurus: Having this resource at hand aids in describing your character's emotions with precision rather than falling back on cliches.

 Start With Character Development

 Begin by comprehensively understanding your character.
 Knowing their background, motivations, fears, and desires ensures that their thoughts are consistent and believable.
 For instance, if your character is a young lawyer facing her first major case, her thoughts might oscillate between self-doubt and moments of determined resolve.
-Develop detailed profiles for each character to maintain a realistic portrayal of their mental dialogues.
+A combat veteran's inner monologue will be radically different from a sheltered teenager's, not just in content but in rhythm, vocabulary, and what they notice about the world.

 Choose Appropriate Moments for Thoughts

 Select moments when internal thoughts will enhance the story rather than detract from it.
 Optimal times include situations of high emotion or tension where the character's internal monologue can provide insights not apparent through dialogue or action alone.
-For example, during a confrontation or a moment of decision, inserting the character’s thoughts can add depth and personal stakes to the scene.
+During a confrontation, a first-person narrator can reveal the gap between what they're saying and what they're actually thinking, a powerful tool for characterization.

 Use Internal Monologue Effectively

-Craft your internal monologues to reflect the character’s unique voice and personality distinctly from the general narrative tone.
-Keep these reflections brief yet impactful; this avoids overwhelming readers with excessive introspection unless stylistically desired for specific scenes or characters.
-Utilize formatting tools like italics occasionally to differentiate these thoughts clearly from external dialogue.
+Craft your internal monologues to reflect the character's unique voice and personality distinctly from the general narrative tone.
+Keep these reflections brief yet impactful; this avoids overwhelming readers with excessive introspection.
+Utilize formatting tools like italics occasionally to differentiate direct thoughts from narrated thoughts:

 Differentiate Between Thoughts and Narrative